mdlindemulder/FinalProject/README.md

   https://cps.edu/SchoolData/Pages/SchoolData.aspx

 Our objective in joining these two data sets is to look at correlations between School Quality Rating Policy (SQRP) Scores (found in "acct.xls") and school demographics (found in "demo.xls") within Chicago Public Elementary, High School and Option schools.
+Both the these files, as well as cleaned files can be found in our repository.

 The steps for cleaning and joining the data are listed below in **Step 2**.